daniehjyoo/FFXIV_Profile/README.md

 # FFXIV_Profiler

-This is the basis of creating a FFXIV Profiler.
+##This is the basis of creating a FFXIV Profiler.
-Plan to add achievement completion rates, Levels totals, and any other public information allowed, in a nice view manner.
+The goal is to display:
++ Completiton rates
++ Class level totals
++ Achievements (Completed/Uncompleted)
++ Mounts
++ Minions
++ and more...
+In a nice view manner or have customizable pages in the future.

+##Current Status
+The webapp can be hosted locally and is dockerized to be put onto a cloud service like AWS/Azure and have it live hosted.